-Now readers can go behind the scenes at the world’s only forensics lab dedicated exclusively to solving animal cases in this gripping “CSI for wildlife.”
+Go behind the scenes at the world’s only forensics lab dedicated exclusively to solving crimes against animals in this gripping “CSI for wildlife.”

 Illegal wildlife smuggling ranks just behind drugs and human trafficking as the third largest illegal trade—and only an estimated 10 percent of its trafficking is intercepted.
 Now, with unprecedented access to U.S. Fish and Wildlife agents, law enforcement, and more, accomplished environmental journalist Laurel Neme uncovers how forensic scientists are working to change that.